Making connections in an urban setting

-The client requested an addition to their existing skilled nursing facility and assisted living with the following objectives/goals in mind:
+The client requested an addition to their existing skilled nursing facility and assisted living.

 - Enhance the existing smallest assisted living apartments.

 - Create a state-of-the-art physical therapy center with private entry near short-term rehabilitation household.

 - Maximize traffic efficiency for staff; minimize traffic disruptions in resident areas.

 - Expand and enhance activity area and resident dining areas.

 - Maximize very confined building site, the majority of which contained an outdoor garden space that was heavily used.

 - Honoring aesthetics and mass of existing building while minimizing the impact of the addition on neighboring residents.